macterra/galton/README.md

 Galton : estimate with confidence
 =================================

+Projects are late more often than not because the people involved fail to take uncertainty into account.
 Galton provides a simple interface to calculate confidence curves for risk-based estimation.

 A project consists of any number of tasks.
 Each task has a description, an estimate of effort,